PyMamba/mamba-framework/docs/development/controller.rst

         contact = new Contact(email, password)
         contact.create()

-In the above example our final route path (as will be invoqued from the web client) is ``http://localhost/api/contacts/add/john_doe@gmail.com/ultrasecret``.
+In the above example our final route path (as will be invoked from the web client) is ``http://localhost/api/contacts/add/john_doe@gmail.com/ultrasecret``.
 This is:

 ================ ============= ==========================================================
 Controller route Action route  Match